dancer1325/aws-java-developer-guide-v2/doc_source/setup-basics.md

           * _Example:_ [AWS Toolkit for IntelliJ](https://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/welcome.html) and [AWS Toolkit for Eclipse](https://docs.aws.amazon.com/toolkit-for-eclipse/v1/user-guide/welcome.html)
   * active AWS access portal session | ready to run your application
     * -- via -- AWS CLI, you [initiate the sign\-in process](#setup-login-sso)

-* TODO:
-**Important**
-The instructions in this setup section assume that you or organization uses IAM Identity Center\.
-If your organization uses an external identity provider that works independently of IAM Identity Center, find out how you can get temporary credentials for the SDK for Java to use\.
-Follow [these instructions](credentials-temporary.md#credentials-temporary-from-portal) to add temporary credentials to the `~/.aws/credentials` file\.
-If your identity provider adds temporary credentials automatically to the `~/.aws/credentials` file, make sure that the profile name is `[default]` so that you do not need to provide a profile name to the SDK or AWS CLI\.

 ## Sign\-in ability to the AWS access portal<a name="setup-awsaccount"></a>